MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/configure-your-platform-infrastructure/setup-custom-domain-url.md

 ![Troubleshoot for Custom Domain URL Setup](../../media/image%28341%29.png)

-Check the DNS entry is propagated by any online tool available.
-[Example](https://mxtoolbox.com/DNSLookup.aspx).
+Check the DNS entry is propagated by any online tool available, [for example](https://mxtoolbox.com/DNSLookup.aspx).

 There can be two cases: